10 Minutes to Pandas Python Tutorial

 df.loc[last_position]=new_row

-We can create a new pandas dataframe of one row.
-Now we can use the pandas.concat method to add the new one row dataframe to the existing dataframe.
+You can concatenate two dataframes into a dataframe in Pandas.
+You can create a new pandas dataframe of one row.
+Now you can use the pandas.concat method to add the new one row dataframe to the existing dataframe.

 new_row=pd.Series(data={'Name': 'David', 'Age': 27,